QuickBirdEng/PullToReach/README.md

 ## 🖌 Custom styling

-#### Changing higlight color
+#### Changing highlight color

-If you want to change the higlight color you can just additionally specify the color when activating pull-to-reach.
+If you want to change the highlight color, you can specify it when activating pull-to-reach.

 ```swift
 self.activatePullToReach(on: navigationItem, highlightColor: .red)
 ```

-#### Completly custom behavior
+#### Completely custom behavior

-By overriding the `applyStyle` function you can define completly custom style.
+By overriding the `applyStyle` function you can define completely custom style.
 All the changes between states will be animated by default.

 ```swift
 class ScalingButton: UIButton {